An anti-racist magazine for children 3-12 and the grown-ups who love them.

 We envision this guide as a springboard for parents, homeschooling families, and classroom teachers to use to educate themselves and the children they care for in anti-bias principles: self-love, love for others, the ability to recognize inequality, the tools to address it in ourselves, the tools to address it around us and continuing education.

 Continuing education is such a big piece of the puzzle!
-When it comes to educating our children and ourselves to be firmly against unfair bias towards ourselves and others, regular discussion is critical.
+When it comes to educating our children and ourselves to be firmly against unfair bias towards ourselves and others, a regular discussion is critical.
 How many times have you told your kids to brush their teeth?
 Everyone-- grown-ups and kids--needs repetition and practice to learn.
 A degree of repetition is built into this guide to help facilitate this, but this is a life-long learning principle!

 What is the goal of this magazine?